egarbi/terraform-aws-target-group-alarms/README.md

 * if response code 5XX coming from the TG are greater than or equal to the configured threshold.
 * if response time value is greater than the configured threshold.

-> Note: Thresholds other than defaultis can be overwriten passing variabled as shown below.
+> Note: Thresholds other than defaults can be overwriten passing variables as shown below.

 Usage